-In the 3rd year you will have the freedom to choose modules that work with your own interests and exploit your own skill set.
-One popular activity is attendance at the Flight Testing short course at Cranfield College of Aeronautics, where in-flight experiments are conducted in an instrumented Jet stream aircraft.
-You will take readings from instruments while the aircraft is undergoing a stall which is an enlightening experience.
+In the first two years you will study a prescribed series of 'compulsory' modules-in order to cover all the necessary material and skills required for a professionally accredited programme, in the 3rd year you will have the freedom to choose a number of 'elective' modules that work with your own interests and exploit your own skill set.
 The third-year design project will build on your interests within an industrially focused area and integrated into the School's world-leading research activities.
-This double-module will integrate core disciplinary topics and apply creative thinking to design a product to meet a specification.
+This double-module will integrate core disciplinary topics and apply creative thinking to design a healthcare related product, system or device to meet a specification.
 This is an industry-focused module aiming to simulate a real-world professional environment where you will work independently and will also come together in a group to solve a complex specification, negotiate with clients, produce and assess a complex design, and develop a business case.
 A particular focus is placed on innovative designs, as well as assessing and improving a product from a sustainability perspective.